openhab/org.openhab.binding.zwave/doc/widom/wds_0_0.md

 ### Switch

+Switch the power on and off

 The ```switch_binary``` channel supports the ```Switch``` item and is in the ```Switch``` category.

 ### Electric meter (watts)

+Indicates the instantaneous power consumption

 The ```meter_watts``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Switch 1

+Switch the power on and off

 The ```switch_binary1``` channel supports the ```Switch``` item and is in the ```Switch``` category.

 ### Electric meter (watts) 1

+Indicates the instantaneous power consumption

 The ```meter_watts1``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Switch 2

+Switch the power on and off

 The ```switch_binary2``` channel supports the ```Switch``` item and is in the ```Switch``` category.

 ### Electric meter (watts) 2

+Indicates the instantaneous power consumption

 The ```meter_watts2``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.